razee-io/ClusterSubscription/README.md

   --from-literal=RAZEE_TAGS='comma-separated-tags-go-here'
   ```

-2. Install RazeeDeploy in your cluster (this will also install the ClusterSubscription agent)
+- Install RazeeDeploy in your cluster

 ```shell
 kubectl apply -f https://github.com/razee-io/RazeeDeploy-delta/releases/latest/download/resource.yaml
 ```

-3. Logon to your RazeeDash server and go to the `Deployables` page to create channels and subscriptions
+- Logon to your RazeeDash server and go to the
+`Deployables` page to create channels and subscriptions

 ## Environment Variables
 <!--Markdownlint-disable MD034-->